edisnake/PythonPackRoomsGame/README.md

 		- If you want to talk with the character in the current room, then you can type "talk" to get character's conversation

 		- If you want to fight with the character in the current room, then you can type "fight" next you will have to type which item (weapon) to use as long as it's in your backpack.

-		- If you can fight maybe you should type "take" first, because this way you can save the room's item in your backpack and use it to fight
+		- If you can fight maybe you should type "take" first, because this way you can save the room's item in your backpack and use it to fight.

 		- You win the game when defeating 2 characters (enemies).
 You lose if you choose a wrong item to fight